 For example, you can include a statistic that supports their business model or convey enthusiasm regarding their recent funding round.
 This will help build a connection between your service offer and their specific needs.
 It will also boost your credibility and lead to a higher level of trust.
 If you aren’t able to find much information about the company, mention a business model-validating metric or a current piece of news that’s relevant to the company as a conversation starter.
 In general, don’t forget to:

-• Keep it persuasively professional with a personalized touch.
 The best way to achieve this style is to strike a balance between being too pushy or overly casual.
 Maintain a respectful tone while addressing the recipient’s needs and avoid any excessive urgency with calls to action such as “Buy now and receive this great offer!!!.”
 Also, don’t be too informal and say things like “Let’s chat soon, okay?”
-Depending on your service offering, consider offering something extra, like an incentive or a limited-time discount, a free consultation or a valuable resource such as a white paper or an eBook.
+Depending on your service offering, consider offering something extra, like an incentive or a limited-time discount, a free consultation or a valuable resource such as a longer blog piece, white paper or an eBook.

 Conclusion: Direct mail advertising is a great marketing tool